Deepikakasikota/Car-Dekho-Project/README.md

 Every passing day we can see that the car market is increasing rapidly and that brings us to a door where many people are buying and selling the cars in the market, so to make this process more fluid and with a better market view, I am proposing a model which will take particular information related to the car and will predict the selling price.
 This will help to get a better view while buying and selling cars.

 ## Predicting Description:
-I am predicting the selling price of the car based on various features of the cars including the present price of the cars, I will be using Linear Regression for building The model.
+I am predicting the selling price of the car based on various features of the cars, I will be using Linear Regression for building The model.

 ## Data Description:
 The dataset is from Cardekho.com, this dataset contains information about cars listed on the website cardekho.com.